rahmatnazali/rahmatnazali.github.io/_posts/2023-11-30-creating-my-first-game-for-game-off-2023.markdown

 To give some gamification, I added resource to spawn the unit, and declare a goal to get rid all the other team, and that's it.

-It's a downloadable executable file:
+It's playable in browser, Windows, and Linux platform:

 <iframe frameborder="0" src="https://itch.io/embed/2379186?linkback=true" width="552" height="167"></iframe>